stefanoa/SASlideMenu/README.md

 Created by **stefanoa**

-A simple library to create sliding menus that can be used in storyboards.
+A simple library to create sliding menus that can be used in storyboards and support static cells.
 Sliding menus are used in a number of popular applications like Facebook, Path 2.0, Glassboard and many others.

 The repository is an Xcode 4 project that contains an example of the usage of the library and the library itself.